hplp/ai-hardware-project-4501-group1/README.md

 that satisfies all listed key objectives.
 We expect to be able to demonstrate that our project reaches our goals.

 ## Timeline:
-(Provide a rough timeline or milestones for the project) November 4 - November 7 === Create and present our project introduction/proposal November 8 - November 15 === Receive hardware, download software, and gather audio files to train the model Novemeber 18 - Novemeber 22 ===
+November 4 - November 7 === Create and present our project introduction/proposal
+November 8 - November 15 === Receive hardware, download software, and gather audio files to train the model
+Novemeber 18 - Novemeber 22 === Train the model, start initial testing
+November 25 - November 27 === Week of Thanksgiving, dedicated to debugging and fixes
+December 2 - December 5 === Finalize prototype, create and give presentation/demo on our project